 FNT is currently a wholly-owned subsidiary of FNF.
 On September 26, 2005 FNF received all regulatory approvals required to contribute to FNT, all of the legal entities that are combined for presentation in these historical financial statements.
 FNF will distribute to its current stockholders 0.175 shares of FNT Class A common stock for each share of FNF common stock held on the record date and FNF will beneficially own 100% of the FNT Class B common stock representing 82.5% of the Company's outstanding common stock.
 FNT Class B common stock will have ten votes per share while FNT Class A common stock will have one vote per share.
-Based on FNF having approximately 173 million outstanding shares, there will be approximately 30.3 million Class A common shares outstanding and 142.7 million Class B common shares outstanding.
+Based on FNF having approximately 173 million outstanding shares, there will be approximately 30.3 million Class A common shares outstanding.
 Following the distribution FNF will control 97.9% of the voting rights of FNT.

 Prior to the distribution the Company intends to issue two \$250 million intercompany notes payable to FNF, with terms that mirror FNF's existing \$250 million 7.30% public debentures due in August 2011 and \$250 million 5.25% public debentures due in March 2013.
 Proceeds from the issuance of the 2011 public debentures were used by FNF to repay debt incurred in connection with the acquisition of the Company's subsidiary, Chicago Title, and the proceeds from the 2013 public debentures were used for general corporate purposes.
 Following the issuance of the intercompany notes, the Company may make an exchange offer in which the Company would offer to exchange the outstanding FNF notes for notes the Company would issue having substantially the same terms and deliver the FNF notes received to FNF to reduce the debt under the intercompany notes.
 The Company also plans to enter into a credit agreement in the amount of between \$300 million and \$400 million.
 The Company currently anticipates that prior to the distribution it would borrow \$150 million under this facility and pay it to FNF in satisfaction of a \$150 million intercompany note issued by one of the Company's subsidiaries to FNF in August 2005.
-FNF also currently owns other operating businesses, including Fidelity National Information Services, Inc. ("FIS"), which provides software and servicing solutions for the financial services and real estate industries, and Fidelity National Insurance Company ("FNIC"), which operates various specialty lines of insurance, including flood, homeowners, automobile and certain niche personal lines.
+FNF also currently owns other operating businesses, including Fidelity National Information Services, Inc. ("FIS"), which operates various specialty lines of insurance, including flood, homeowners, automobile and certain niche personal lines.